 Special Meetings.
 Special meetings of the Pension Board may be called by the President or, in the President's absence, the Secretary.

 Quorum.
 A quorum (more than one-half of the number of members serving on the Pension Board and NFPD Board) must be present before the Pension Board may take any official action or vote.
 A majority of the quorum is required to determine or reconsider a prior determination of eligibility for and the amount of a benefit or award.
 Proxy voting is not permissible.
-A member of the Pension Board may participate in a meeting by video or telephone, but only if his or her voice may be heard by those in attendance and the member may also hear all the comments of the other members present at the meeting.
-Participation by a member in this way shall be deemed to be attendance at the meeting.
+A member of the Pension Board may participate in a meeting by video or telephone, but only if his or her voice can be heard by those in attendance, and the member may also hear all the comments of the other members present at the meeting.
+Participation by a member in this way shall be deemed to be in attendance at the meeting.

 Parliamentary Procedure.
 To the extent practicable Robert's Rules of Order shall be the parliamentary authority in all cases in which they are applicable, provided they are consistent